tintin10q/computational-linguistics-summary/Topics.md

 # Topics

-Hi, this is the summary for computational linguistics course from Tilburg University (for now up till the midterm) created by Quinten Cabo.
+Hi, this is the computational linguistics summary (for now up till the midterm) created by Quinten Cabo.

 There are 4 topics: